Consumer Unit Replacement Cost

 - ✔ More expensive.

-Planning Permission for a Consumer Unit
+Planning Permission for a New Consumer Unit

-Typically planning permission is not required for electrical works.
+Typically, planning permission is not required for electrical works.
 The only exception is for listed buildings.
 If you live in a listed property, you should check with the local council before carrying out any work.

 Consumer units are covered under building regulations.

-Building Regulations for a Consumer Unit
+Building Regulations for a New Consumer Unit

 Replacing a consumer unit is covered by building regulations.
 It is specifically covered under Part P.

-The best option is to find an electrician who is a Part-P registered 'competent-person'.
+The best option is to find an electrician who is a Part-P registered 'competent person'.
 This means the work will be completed to standard, and they will complete the notification and paperwork for you.
 Usually, this is included in the fee they will quote you for the work.

 Maintaining and Repairing a Consumer Unit